AriFordsham/GHCWiki/performance/tests.md

 ## Status

-Most of the work on this was already done by Jared Weekly for the 2017 Haskell Summer of Code ([ HSOC proposal](https://github.com/jared-w/HSOC2017/blob/master/Proposal.pdf), [ blog](https://jaredweakly.com/blog/haskell-summer-of-code/)).
+Most of the work on this was already done by Jared Weakly for the 2017 Haskell Summer of Code ([ HSOC proposal](https://github.com/jared-w/HSOC2017/blob/master/Proposal.pdf), [ blog](https://jaredweakly.com/blog/haskell-summer-of-code/)).
 A [ work in progress patch](https://phabricator.haskell.org/D3758) was submitted to Phabricator that summer.
 Unfortunately HSOC ended without a merge, and development on this proposal stalled.
 Since then David Eichmann has continued the work and created a [ new patch](https://phabricator.haskell.org/D5059), an adapted (and rebased) version of the old patch.

 ### Finished Work